 Step 1 – Select A College With Free Programs/Courses For Seniors

 The United States has 4,360 colleges according to Research.com.
-Only a select few have programs for older residents to attend college for free, though.
+Quite a few have programs that allow older residents to attend college for free.

 Here’s a list to get you started: